Denver Nuggets Logo

 Denver Rockets Logo 1968-1971

-In 1968, the logo of the basketball team was presented to the public for the first time.
+In 1968, the team’s logo was first presented to the public.
 It was designed by Bill Ringsby specifically for the team.
-The earliest version refers to the period of the club’s formation.
-The emblem consists of a classic rondel with an orange basketball in the center.
-The white stripe reads “Ringsby System” (bottom) and “Denver” (top).
-The lower part of the text identifies the shipping company Bill Ringsby, the owner of the franchise, and the upper part is where it is located.
-Across the circle in a long rectangle is the word “Rockets” – the club’s old name.
+The earliest version dates back to the club’s formative period.
+The emblem is a classic rondel featuring an orange basketball at its center.
+“Ringsby System” (bottom) and “Denver” (top) are written on a white strip.
+The lower part of the text refers to Bill Ringsby’s shipping company, the franchise’s owner, and the upper part to its location.
+Across the circle, in a long rectangle, is the word “Rockets,” the club’s old name.

 1972 – 1974